 Perhaps they were foolish, perhaps innocently naive, but broadcasting such reckless comments about a man so committed to honor and the martial way was playing with fire.

 second degrees, and they said they could do this and that, and they could do kata and they could break bricks and boards, but when I watch them move, there is nothing of substance.
 Meeting me, they would ask what

-I had to give them a good answer...something they could relate to.
+give them a good answer.
+Something they could relate to.
 So, my style is Wai Yu Fu.
 If you mess with me, you're bound to hear, "Why, you fool?"

 Sensei would laugh uncontrollably when he said this.

-make it worth your while, I offer two things, my friendship to you who come in peace, or my red sash, mark of a master, to those of you who come to challenge.
+worth your while, I offer two things, my friendship to you who come in peace, or my red sash, mark of a master, to those of you who come to challenge.”
 Inevitably, those who came as challengers left with nothing.

 "Are you the Master?"